uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 # Exploratory Data Analysis

-The data set is composed of nine columns of data that state the following information: Fly Ash component, Water component, Superplasticizer, Coarse Aggregate, Age, and Concrete Compressive Strength.
+The data set is was originally composed of nine columns of data that state the following information: Fly Ash component, Water component, Superplasticizer, Coarse Aggregate, Age, and Concrete Compressive Strength.
 These columns have the following units of measurements: the first 7 columns have the units kg in m^3 mixture, and 8th column in days, 9th column in MPa megapascals.
 The excel data set has a total of 1030 rows of this data.
 We found a few discrepancies in the data set and we decided to clean the data before doing any exploratory analysis.
 The below section describes it in detail.
+Also, an updated csv file was used in some cases to include another column named "Sample" to keep the other column combinations constant so we did not unarrange the combinations originally in the dataset.

 ## Data Cleaning
 The Dataset that we selected comprised of rows that were repeating multiple times.
 We could only learn about this when we began with asking questions and trying to code them out.
 So we go back and clean the data set by using "Unique" fuction, after which the rows reduced from 1030 to 1005.